 Before releasing or sending any Office file, take a few minutes to run the accessibility tool and see what you can do to improve its accessibility.
 It won’t take long, and it gives you good tips.
 While it’s not entirely comprehensive in accessibility suggestions, it’s a great start and good enough for most.

-If you want a little bit more for Word accessibility, then check out the Word Document Accessibility Checklist that’s available on our resources page.
+If you want more information about Word accessibility, check out the Word Document Accessibility Checklist on our resources page.

 But if you want the basics for everything else, check out the accessibility checker in Office.
 If you didn’t know it was there, you’re not alone.
-While it has been there for quite a while, it was buried until around 2019 and in newer versions of Office.
+While it has been there for quite a while, it was buried until around 2019 and is now easier to find in newer versions of Office.
 Unless you have a disability, you may never know the issues of accessibility.
 But you should!

 Everyone should be more aware of the accessibility tool.
 It’s a simple way to make your content easier for everyone to access.
 And the need to use the tool applies to everyone (not just training professionals) because you can even check emails for accessibility when you send them in Outlook.